 Find the Right Incentives

 Your salesperson will throw many incentives at you to sweet-talk you into the deal and avoid the best RV prices for your budget.
 If the amenities add inherent value, it may be worth spending a bit more but forget about the free pair of sunglasses or seat warmers and hold out for the real incentives.

 When closing the deal or looking for a bargaining chip, ask for a real incentive, such as free oil changes for a year or interior upgrades, make the temptation worth it.
 If the incentives aren’t worth it, the overall price tag on the RV you’re looking at aren’t worth it either.

 No matter what kind of reasonable financing rates a third-party institution can secure for you, the dealer can always beat them if they want to.
 Come with a firm budget, multiple loan quotes if possible, and be flexible when the time is right.
 While in general getting your RV financed through a bank is usually cheaper, they can’t beat promotions and specials straight from the dealer.

 Some good examples are promotions such as zero percent APR on RVs for a year or dramatic price cuts should you choose to finance with the dealer.
 Wait for these deals to happen before moving in on a new ride.

-Try RV and Camper Shows
+Try RV Shows

 Wait until the last day of the show and see what is still available on your list.
 The chances are that the dealer will offer better prices and incentives to move his merchandise before the RV show ends to avoid having to tow or ship it back to their lot.